jellerodenburg/super-py/README.md

 # Options

 ## Buy
-Adds product you buy from suppliers to your store's inventory.
+Adds a product you buy from a supplier to your store's inventory.
 | arg       | description                      | format         |
 | --------- | -------------------------------- | -------------- |
 | -e        | expiration date of the product   | YYYY-MM-DD     |